kragorg/dng/appendices/Appendix A — Inventory.md

 A finely crafted mahogany container adorned with gold filigree and inlaid gemstones, providing both beauty and protection for the scrolls inside.
 It features runes that offer magical safeguarding against damage, making it ideal for keeping valuable parchments secure.

+### Ice Hammer {#ice-hammer .item}
+<span class="item-type">_Gear_</span>

+A specialized tool for navigating treacherous icy and snowy environments, an ice hammer features a sharp pick on one side of its head and a hammer on the other, mounted on a sturdy haft, with a looped cord for securing to the wrist.
+It is primarily used for cutting into ice to create handholds or anchor points, and for balance.

+**Climbing.** When you are climbing on ice or snow and are using an ice hammer in one or both hands, you can use your reaction when you would fall to attempt a DC 10 Strength (Athletics) check to stop your fall.
+On a success, your fall is arrested, and you remain clinging to the surface.

+An ice hammer provides advantage on Strength (Athletics) checks made to climb surfaces of ice or packed snow that offer suitable purchase for the pick.

+**Ice breaking.** An ice hammer can also be used to break through thin ice.
+You can use an action to strike a surface of ice.
+For every inch of ice thickness, this requires a successful DC 10 Strength check.
+On a success, you break through up to 1 inch of ice.

 ### Jade Statuette of a Storm Giant {#statuette .item}
 <span class="item-type">_Miscellaneous_</span>